rossvg/Job-Posting-Checker/README.md

 # Job-Posting-Checker
-Checks if a job posting is still posted
+Simple python script to determine if a job is still posted on the website

+## Setup
+Install Python
+- To Be Updated

+## Usage
+Run the batch file containing the python interpreter and the script name.

+Readme to be updated